checkmyhttps/checkmyhttps/server-php/README.md

 `mount /opt/checkmyhttps/tmp`

-3. Make sure to copy the content of the `www` folder to your webroot.
-(Here it's `/opt/checkmyhttps/www`)

 **INSTALLATION**

 4. Launch the script.
 You will be asked to generate a new app ssl certificate.
 Make sure to not add a `/` at the end of the directories.